 How Long Does A Metal Roof Last?

-One of the major pros to metal roofing is longevity.
+One of the major pros of metal roofing is longevity.
 In general, you can expect your metal roof to last 30-50 years.
 That may seem like a large range, but it all depends on how often the metal roofs are serviced and repainted.
 Typically, if you run into an issue, your metal roof can just be repainted instead of entirely replaced.

 How Does This Compare To Other Roofing Types?